410023212/Stock-prediction-based-on-stock-indicators-with-LSTM-and-stock-affecting-news-with-BERT-WWM/README.md

 # Stock prediction based on stock indicators with LSTM and stock-affecting news with BERT WWM
-This is the repository of Distributed Computing Research Project.
+This is the repository of Distributed Computing Research Project supervised by Professor Richard Sinnott.
 Language: python
 Key library:
 hanlp
 pytorch
 pytorch_transformers

 ## Team Members
-Tong He		  867488
+Tong He
-Yao Wang		869992
+Yao Wang
-Supervisor: Richard Sinnott

 ## introduction
 There are two models in this repository.
 Code and result are shown as ipython notebook.